Kramer84/otaf/README.md

 ## 📦 Examples

 Explore the `NOTEBOOKS/` directory for scripts demonstrating OTAF's capabilities.
+THE NOTEBOOKS HAVE YET TO BE CLEANED UP

 ---